aarsh21/catppuccin-folio/src/posts/use-this-template.md

 ## To use this template:

 [Clone this repo](https://github.com/aarsh21/aarsh-xyz) , Then I would like you to go to the cloned repo folder on your system and remove **.git** folder from it .
-So that it will remove all the information about my commits and logs of my Github account.Then I would like you to initialise your own git repository.
+So that it will remove all the information about my commits and logs of my GitHub account.Then I would like you to initialise your own git repository.

 ```bash
 # only for Linux and Mac